LeetLLM

 Single-pass decoding looks more like fast thinking.
 At every step the model samples the next token conditioned on everything so far; without a controller or tool it can emit a plausible answer without validating it.
 A reasoning-enabled product can instead allocate a bounded check, use an exact tool when one exists, and release only a result supported by that check.

-The useful shift is to treat some inference requests as a budgeted search and verification problem, not just one left-to-right decoding loop.
+The useful shift is to treat some inference requests as a budgeted search and verification problem, rather than one left-to-right decoding loop.
 A controller may explore candidate actions, score partial solutions, consult external evidence, and spend extra compute only when evaluation justifies it.

 The extra compute is called test-time compute: the floating-point operations (FLOPs) and tokens you spend during inference, after training is done.
-In a FLOPs-matched study, Snell et al. show that a smaller model plus the right inference-time strategy can beat a 14x larger model on easy-to-intermediate prompts where the smaller model already has a non-trivial chance of succeeding [3].
-The same paper warns that the gain reverses on the hardest prompts and when you serve many inference tokens per query, so test-time compute is not a free substitute for a stronger base model.
-The lever you control is no longer just model size; it is measured inference budget.
+In a FLOPs-matched study, Snell et al. show that a smaller model plus the right inference-time strategy can beat a 14x larger model on easy-to-intermediate prompts where the smaller model already has a non-trivial chance of succeeding [3]Reference 3Scaling LLM Test-Time Compute Optimally Can Be More Effective Than Scaling Model Parameters.https://arxiv.org/abs/2408.03314.
+The same paper warns that the gain reverses on the hardest prompts and when you serve many inference tokens per query, so test-time compute isn't a free substitute for a stronger base model.
+The lever you control is no longer just model size; it's measured inference budget.

 The illustration above shows three budget strategies.
 A fixed budget spends the same tokens on every request.
 An escalation rule adds more compute only after a weak first attempt.
 An adaptive budget uses a difficulty router to match the strategy to the task before the expensive search begins.
-The rest of this article builds that adaptive system from the ground up.
+The remaining sections build that adaptive system from the ground up.

-The simplest form of thinking longer: one deliberate path
+The simplest form of extra compute: one deliberate path

-On reasoning-trained APIs, direct task instructions are generally preferred over requests to reveal step-by-step thinking, because supported models already perform internal reasoning [5].
+On reasoning-trained APIs, direct task instructions are generally preferred over requests to reveal step-by-step thinking, because supported models already perform internal reasoning [5]Reference 5Reasoning modelshttps://developers.openai.com/api/docs/guides/reasoning.
 Your job is to request only outward artifacts the application needs: tool evidence, concise checked milestones, and a final answer.
-Hidden scratchpad text is not a proof or an audit log.
+Hidden scratchpad text isn't a proof or an audit log.

-One common budget knob on OpenAI reasoning models is a reasoning.effort setting [6].
+One common budget knob on OpenAI reasoning models is a reasoning.effort setting [6]Reference 6GPT-5.5 Modelhttps://developers.openai.com/api/docs/models/gpt-5.5.
 Supported values vary by model family, but the operational lesson is the same.
-Lower effort favors latency and fewer reasoning tokens, while higher effort permits a larger internal reasoning budget before answering.
-This is the cheapest form of test-time compute control: raise effort only when evals show a measurable quality gain that justifies the extra latency and cost, and keep the lowest useful setting for fast, deterministic tasks.
-Treat it as the single-path equivalent of the difficulty router you build later in this article.
+Lower effort favors latency and fewer reasoning tokens, while higher effort permits more internal reasoning before answering.
+This is the cheapest form of test-time compute control: raise effort only when evals show a measurable quality gain that justifies extra latency and cost, and keep the lowest useful setting for fast, deterministic tasks.
+Treat it as the single-path equivalent of the difficulty router you build below.

 Here's a lightweight parser for the interface you want the model to satisfy.
 It turns a compact XML response into visible checkpoints plus a final answer: